 1. Making the naan dough

-The method is similar to other bread.
+The method is similar to other flatbreads such as pita bread.
 Here are the steps.

 Combine the ingredients

-- Measure and combine the all-purpose flour, salt, and sugar in a large bowl.
+- Measure and combine the all-purpose flour, salt, and sugar in a large mixing bowl.

 - Make a small hole at the center of the dry ingredients and add the yogurt.